“A photograph is the pause button of life.” -unknown

 *Stop trying to be someone else’s family.
 Embrace your own unique family!
 Try not to copy what you see online, instead think about what your family likes to do.
 If you are not a beach family, then don’t try to create this beautiful image of y’all in the sand.
 Heaven knows you will end up with little Sally May trying to eat the sand instead of gracefully playing in it.
 Maybe you love being goofy, then put on some funny Christmas sweaters and have some fun just being you.
 If you love baking, put some aprons on and take some pictures creating memories in the kitchen.
 If your kids love adventures, go on a hike and capture them in their element.
 Just Be You.

 What about you?
 Do you like to take holiday pictures?
 What are some of your tips?:) Leave your comments below!
 AND If you live in the SoCal area definitely check Kay out from VelvetVioletPhotography for any type of pictures you may need.
 She was a gem to work with and really know’s how to capture those special moments.
 Being a mom herself she gets working with kids and realizes time is precious.
-So go check her out and stay tuned because I will be sharing more of her images in the new year!;)
+So go check her out!

 *affiliate link is used above for Amazon.
 Go check out the cute matching jammies.